-Regulatory agencies have not approved the F8 Formulation as being bioequivalent to the Company's F1 Formulation.
-Under such circumstances, the Company may have to conduct additional clinical studies to prove the bioequivalence of the F8 Formulation against the F1 Formulation, resulting in additional capital expenditures and delays in the use of the F8 Formulation.
+Regulatory agencies have not approved the F8 Formulation as being bioequivalent to the Corporation's original formulation of EGRIFTA[®].
+Under such circumstances, the Corporation may have to conduct additional clinical studies to prove the bioequivalence of the F8 Formulation against the original formulation, resulting in additional spending and delays in the use of the F8 Formulation.

-The Company has conducted studies to assess the bioequivalence of the F8 Formulation against the F1 Formulation.
+The Corporation has conducted studies to assess the bioequivalence of the F8 Formulation against the original 1 mg/vial formulation of EGRIFTA®.
 These studies were conducted based on the current FDA regulation to show the bioequivalence of formulations.
-The Company has not filed an sBLA with the FDA seeking the approval of the F8 Formulation for commercial use and does not contemplate making such filing before 2022.
+The Corporation has not yet filed an sBLA with the FDA seeking the approval of the F8 Formulation for commercial use although this is planned for the first half of calendar year 2022.

-In addition, the Company has not manufactured validation batches of the F8 Formulation and is therefore currently unable to determine whether the manufacturing process will be stable and allow the commercial use of the F8 Formulation, even if approved by the FDA as being bioequivalent to the F1 Formulation.
+In addition, the Corporation has manufactured one process validation batch of the F8 Formulation only and is therefore currently unable to determine whether the manufacturing process will be stable and allow the commercial use of the F8 Formulation, even if approved by the FDA as being bioequivalent to the original formulation.

-If the FDA does not approve the F8 Formulation as being bioequivalent to the F1 Formulation, the Company would have to conduct additional testing using the F8 Formulation which would delay the time by which the Company could commercialize the F8 Formulation and which would require the Company to incur additional expenses, all of which could adversely affect the Company's financial condition or results of operations.
-Furthermore, the non-approval of the F8 Formulation would prevent the Company from using the Pen currently under development.
+If the FDA does not approve the F8 Formulation as being bioequivalent to the original formulation, the Corporation would have to conduct additional testing using the F8 Formulation which would delay the time by which the Corporation could commercialize the F8 Formulation and which would require the Corporation to incur additional expenses, all of which could adversely affect the Corporation's financial condition or results of operations.
+Furthermore, the non-approval of the F8 Formulation would prevent the Corporation from using the Pen currently under development.

 The development of a multi-dose pen injector for the F8 Formulation is risky, and its commercial use is subject to the approval of regulatory agencies.
 There can be no guarantee that the development of the multi-dose pen injector will be successful or, even if successful, that it will be approved for commercial use by regulatory agencies.
 The failure to obtain approval of the multi-dose pen injector using the F8 Formulation could reduce our competitive advantage vis-à-vis other potential medicine for the treatment of NASH in the general population and also result in lower sales of tesamorelin approved for the treatment of lipodystrophy in patients living with HIV.

-The Company has undertaken through third-party service providers the development of the Pen for the F8 Formulation.
+The Corporation has undertaken through third-party service providers the development of the Pen for the F8 Formulation.
 Although the Pen is already used with other drugs, some development is required to adapt its delivery system to the F8 Formulation dosing.
 The development of a device is complex, subject to failure, and there can be no guarantee that it will result in an approved drug-device for commercial use.
 Any issues encountered in developing the Pen could delay its use in the development of tesamorelin for the treatment of NASH in the general population and reduce the likelihood of such device being approved for use in the treatment of NASH in the general population.
-Consequently, the Company could have to conduct additional clinical trials using the device and incur unplanned capital expenditures, thereby affecting its financial condition.
+Consequently, the Corporation could have to conduct additional clinical trials using the device and incur unplanned capital expenditures, thereby affecting its financial condition.